kekyo/chibicc-cil-toolchain/README.md

 ![chibicc-toolchain overview](Images/toolchain.png)

-chibias actually combines a group of CIL source code ('*.s') and outputs it as-is as an object file ('*.o'), chibild performs the actual assembly process of the CIL source code.
+chibias outputs the CIL source code ('*.s') almost as is as an object file ('*.o'), and chibild performs the actual assembly process of the CIL source code.
+Therefore, chibias does not perform syntax checking.

-The strange behavior of chibias and chibilds is due to implementation limitations.
+The strange behavior of chibias and chibild is due to implementation limitations.
 For toolchain users, the advantage is that they can contrast their usage with that of the "as" and "ld" toolchains expected on POSIX.